Press freedom: Journalists end up in jail for reporting on coronavirus crisis | DW | 14.12.2020

 While the majority of imprisoned press workers were still men, the number of women arrested in 2020 increased by a third to 42.

-Her colleague, Sylvie Ahrens-Urbane, highlighted one particular example of reprisals for reporting on the coronavirus pandemic — the case of investigative journalist Hopewell Chino'ono from Zimbabwe who was arrested for reporting on the government's sale of overpriced COVID-19 medication.

-He has been sitting in prison for months and repeatedly been refused bail.

-Reporters without Borders gave particular attention to Belarus, where at least 370 journalists were arrested in the wake of the contested presidential election.
+Reporters Without Borders gave particular attention to Belarus, where at least 370 journalists have been arrested in the wake of the contested presidential election on August 9.
 Although most of those were released after a short period, the crackdown on journalists represents a reduction in press freedom.

 The report expressed concern for the health of those imprisoned journalists who have not received proper medical attention during the pandemic and who have been subjected to the psychological effects of increased isolation.